After my toddlers suffered from a terrible bout of the flu one year, I knew I needed to pull together a homemade Elderberry Syrup recipe!

 Elderberry Syrup has been shown to shorten the duration of influenza by 4 days compared to those who did not take Elderberry Syrup per this study.

 In another study, taking Elderberry Syrup was shown to shorten the duration of cold symptoms and reduce the severity of symptoms experienced when compared to those who did not take Elderberry Syrup.

 As a whole, the FDA acknowledges that more research needs to be completed on the effectiveness of elderberry on health and healing.

 Is Elderberry Syrup safe for kids?

+You can drink Elderberry Syrup daily as allowed by your physician.
 The suggested dose for Elderberry Syrup for immune boosting and prevention:

 Children: ½-1 teaspoon per day

 Adults: 1 tablespoon per day